January 11, 2021Justin Willis

 - Load time on a 3G connection (one of the most common network connections): 148ms

-Based on this, you can see that the developer experience is extremely similar but with a much smaller bundle for the Web Component!
+Lit-element is awesome here as the developer experience is extremely similar to React but with a much smaller bundle size!

 Web Components, by their nature of being Web Standards, are inherently going to be more stable than any custom code.
 For example, the Geolocation API is a web standard and because of this, once it was implemented in a browser it has consistently worked since and we can count on it continuing to work far into the future because of the webs guarantee on not breaking existing websites.
 There are of course drawbacks with this approach, such as it taking longer for Web Standards to be implemented compared to the React team implementing a new feature in React.
 However, this is a tradeoff that we feel is fair in return for a good guarantee on long term stability.